How to Check Your Pastor

 If you get a response that answers the question but not entirely, and you either suspect there’s more they aren’t telling you or you can see signs of deception in their body language, your wolf likes to pretend to answer questions to appear open and honest while lying through his shiny, pointy teeth.

-If your pastor answers your questions without deflection, confusion, avoidance, dishonesty, anger, or discomfort, regardless of whether they know the answer, hate the answer, or don’t care about the answer… then you may have a keeper, my friend!
+If your pastor answers your questions without deflection, confusion, avoidance, dishonesty, anger, or discomfort, regardless of whether they know the answer, hate the answer, or don’t care about the answer… then you may have a keeper!

-Here are some examples of a wolf-life reaction to questions in real life.
+Here are some examples of a wolf-life reaction to questions I've asked actual pastors.

 I followed the podcast of one of Utah’s most popular seeker-friendly churches for a few weeks.
 I observed their pastor’s reaction to the question, “Why don’t you teach more from the Bible?”
 He pulled the ole’ switcheroo on this question by deflecting.
 He said, “Whenever someone asks me that question, I always say the same thing: Who are you loving right now?
 Loving people is way harder than doing a deep Bible study.
 Try loving people.
 Now that’s hard.”

-Second, it attacked the questioner’s character by assuming the reason they want to learn the Bible is that they think they’re intelligent or they’ve matured more than everyone else.
+Second, it attacked the questioner’s character by assuming the reason they want to learn the Bible is that they think they’re intelligent, they’ve matured as a Christian, they're looking for a challenge, and they're unloving.
 He’s assuming a condescension and self-righteousness by the questioner, but they’re asking a simple question.
 A question that all Christians should ask of their own church if it applies.
 Wolves can’t handle questions like this.
 They end up attacking the character of the person asking them because they feel backed into a corner.

 Third, it tells two subtle, sneaky little lies.
 Is loving others harder than studying the Bible?
 Yep!
 Is that how Christians should measure their spiritual maturity?
-Uh, not entirely, no. This pastor is relying on his audience to be ignorant enough of the Scriptures to miss this lie, which is this: How well you know the Bible or how deeply you’re able to study it doesn’t affect your maturity in Christ.
-The Bible tells us differently.
-The second lie is apparent by both his refusal to answer the question and his refusal to change his preaching style to incorporate more Bible study, and it’s this: Deep, meaty Bible study isn’t important for Christians.
-Again, the Bible tells us differently:
+Sure.
+But is that all that matters, or is learning the Bible deeply important?
+This pastor is relying on his audience to be ignorant enough of the Scriptures to miss the lie that even though Christ-like love is paramount, understanding Scripture is still very important.
+How well you know the Bible or how deeply you’re able to study it doesn’t necessarily affect your ability to love others, but it does help mature you in your faith in other ways, and it protects you from false teachings that contradict Scripture and work to exploit and devour you.

 Hebrews 5:12-14